muyangren907/flask_tg/readthedocs/modules/client.rst

-.. _wuyusile-client:
+.. _flask-client:

 ==============
 dxdmgchClient
 ==============

-.. currentmodule:: wuyusile.client
+.. currentmodule:: flask.client

 The `dxdmgchClient <mingancihuiclient.dxdmgchClient>` aggregates several mixin classes to provide all the common functionality in a nice, Pythonic interface.